YunoHost-Apps/redirect_ynh/doc/DISCLAIMER.md

 It could be an invisible redirect, an external link, another app on your local network, a reverse proxy to an app or a Docker container...
 Some apps can be even be protected behind your panel (meaning that you will have to log-in to access them).
 The only limit is your imagination - and NGINX ;).

-This app only adds a Nginx configuration file with `redirect` or `proxy_pass` rule, and a YunoHost tile.
+This app only adds a NGINX configuration file with `redirect` or `proxy_pass` rule, and a YunoHost tile.
 Nothing more.

 ## Redirect type